-For example, The Last of Us Part II was one of the biggest releases of the last year.
+For example, The Last of Us Part II was one of the biggest releases of 2020.
 And it features a female protagonist.

-The extremely popular Last of Us sequel has a diverse cast, led by a female protagonist.
+The extremely popular The Last of Us sequel has a diverse cast, led by a female protagonist.

 3. New PC Gaming Platforms Challenge Steam